mathoudebine/homeassistant-timebox-mini/README.md

 Copy the .gif to the [animations](custom_components/timebox_mini/animations) folder and add its name to [services.yaml](custom_components/timebox_mini/services.yaml) in the `animation` selector options.
 Restart HomeAssistant to take effect.

 ## TODO
+- Specify which bluetooth adapter to use (to have multiple Timebox, one per adapter)
 - Weather info setting
 - [Moving text](https://github.com/DaveDavenport/timebox/blob/master/examples/movingtext.py)